banerj10/Python_Calculator/README.txt

-A simple calculator programmed in python 3.6.0 using the tkinter GUI module.
+A basic arithmetic calculator programmed in python 3.6.0 using the tkinter GUI module.

 Can be run using 'python calculator.py' in the windows command line (requires python 3.6.0).